-1. Seac Pai Van Park, February 2018.
+1. February 2018.
 After five nights in the hustle and bustle of Macau Peninsula, I was definitely in need of a change of pace.
 Happily then, a day spent strolling around Coloane Island provides just that.
 Start your wanderings here at Macau’s largest natural green area, a beautiful, protected animal park converted from farmland.

-2. Seac Pai Van Park, February 2018.
+2. February 2018.
 Just follow the various paths that run around the park.
 There’s no order; you can go as you please.
 Along the way you’ll see flamingos at the central reservoir, as well as an aviary, ostriches and all manner of primates, including the endangered squirrel monkey.

-5. Seac Pai Van Park, February 2018.
-The park is open daily from 09:00-18:00.
+5. February 2018.
+Seac Pai Van Park is open daily from 09:00-18:00.
 The best time to see the pandas is between 11:00-12:00 and last access is taken at 17:00.
 You can stay in the pavilion for an hour and take as many photos as you want as long as you don’t use flash.

 For more on my time in this amazing corner of China, check out my other articles on Macau.